• Share this on:

 Calculating your CM price based on cost-per-day

-As was explained at the beginning of this section, there is another way to calculate your CM-price.
+As explained at the beginning of this section, there is another way to calculate your CM price.
 This method is based on cost-per-day.
-It is primarily used by bigger CM-factories, producing large volume orders.
+It is primarily used by bigger CM factories that produce large volume orders.

-Let’s presume that a large order has been placed of 12000 shirts.
-To produce this order a production line is needed in which 30 employees are working for 25 days to produce the full quantity of shirts.
-These 25 days include a 25% loss of production efficiency because of issues such as setting up the production line, balancing the line, machine breakdown, et cetera.
+Let us presume that a large order has been placed of 12,000 shirts.
+To produce this order, a production line is needed in which 30 employees work for 25 days to produce the full quantity of shirts.
+These 25 days include a 25% loss of production efficiency because of issues like setting up the production line, balancing the line and machine breakdowns.

 Tips:

-• As the buyer is responsible for the delivery of the fabrics and trims it is important that all the materials have arrived in the factory according to your planning.
-Do not forget to mention in your contract the consequences in case the buyer does not deliver all the materials on time.
+• As the buyer is responsible for the delivery of the fabrics and trims, it is important that all the materials arrive in the factory according to your planning.
+Do not forget to mention the consequences if the buyer does not deliver all the materials on time in your contract.

 • Do not forget to include the efficiency percentage in your costing.

-In case of CMP-orders, please note that you need to add the cost for packing materials or trims to the CM-price.
-Let’s presume that a shirt is packed as follows:
+In case of CMP orders, note that you need to add the cost for packing materials or trims to the CM price.
+Let us presume that a shirt is packed as follows:

-• If applicable, do not forget to include finance costs for ordering and purchasing packing materials.
+• Do not forget to include finance costs for ordering and purchasing packing materials, if applicable.

 Calculating CMT orders

-In case of a CMT order you need to include the labels, hang-tags and trims to your cost price.
-Before you can quote the price to your buyer, check prices with your trim supplier and add the costs to the CM price of the product.
+For CMT orders, you need to include the labels, hang tags and trims in your cost price.
+Check prices with your trim supplier and add the costs to the CM price of the product before quoting the price to your buyer.

 Figure 3: Example of a product design that includes labels and trims